 Some primary sources, such as photographs or videos, are freely available online, but some are only in library databases.
 Quest can help you find some primary sources, such as newspaper articles.
-However, most of our newspaper article databases, including the ones listed below, are NOT included in Quest.
+However, most of our newspaper databases are NOT included in Quest.
 Some of our newspaper databases are listed below; the rest are listed here.

 Databases that contain secondary sources

 You can use Quest to search many databases simultaneously, or search databases one-at-a-time to focus on particular subjects (such as history).
 I particularly recommend the following database, which provides secondary sources about American history:

 Use Quest to discover books in the library, and then use call numbers to find those books on the shelves.
 Here's an explanation of how our call numbers work.

-Advice and recommendations for FSEMs in general, and for English literature research.
+Advice and recommendations for FSEMs in general, and for History research.

 The Citing Resources guide gives you examples of perfectly-formatted citations.
 Zotero is a free app that keeps track of the sources you've found, and generates citations without any typing.